-- datadir (str) The root directory (including docrepo path segment) where files are stored. - storage_policy (str) Some repositories have documents in several formats, documents split amongst several files or embedded resources.
+- datadir (str) The root directory (including docrepo path segment) where files are stored. - downloaded_suffix (str) File suffix for the main source document format.
+Determines the suffix of downloaded files.

+• storage_policy (str) - Some repositories have documents in several formats, documents split amongst several files or embedded resources.
 If storage_policy is set to dir, then each document gets its own directory (the default filename being index +suffix), otherwise each doc gets stored as a file in a directory with other files.
-Affects path() (and therefore all other path methods) - compression (str) Which compression method to use when storing files.
-Can be None (no compression), "gz", "bz2", "xz" or True (select best compression method, currently xz).
-NB: This only affects intermediate_path() and open_intermediate().
+Affects path() (and therefore all other path methods)